camunda/camunda-docs/docs/components/connectors/protocol/soap.md

 ### SOAP version

-Select the latest supported version of the SOAP service.
+Select the desired version of the SOAP service.

 ### SOAPAction HTTP header

 Enter the SOAPAction HTTP header that will be used in the request.
 Leave this value blank if the SOAPAction HTTP header won't be used in your request.
+This field is only required by SOAP version 1.1.

 ### SOAP header